pkdevboxy/features/core/rule-engine/README.md

 ## Work

 See cards labeled `feature:rule-engine` and the subdirectories here.
 The following work has yet to be mapped to a card and subdirectory:

-- Element has immutable properties defined early
-- Component binaries and sources, and binary sources should be immutable when used as input
-- More of the model should be managed, dependency declarations in particular
-- Fix existing rules to use correct subject